 I come down to my preschooler’s level to investigate a little further.
 That way, we make eye contact, and he sees that I am engaging in his learning.

-Look!
+- Look!
 This says water, this says land, and this says air.
-I wonder if we can sort our transportation?
+I wonder if we can sort out our transportation?

-This firetruck has wheels.
-Does it move on the land, water, or fly in the air?
+- This firetruck has wheels.
+Does it move on land, water, or fly in the air?

 Remember, completing the task may not be the goal.
-Exposing to different ways to sort transportation is.
+Exposing preschoolers to different ways to sort transportation.

 When your preschooler takes longer than you had planned, or gets distracted, encourage thinking with simple prompts or let them be.
-Your preschooler may surprise you in what they discover on his own! – add this idea to your predictable routine to inspire learning through play.
+Your preschooler may surprise you with what they discover on their own! – Add this idea to your predictable routine to inspire learning through play.